BasRobben/HF-BasisSetOptimization/README.md

 ## Requirements

-The following Python packages are required:
+The latest version of the following Python packages are required:

 - **For RHF Calculations (main script)**:
   - `numpy`